Citizen's Police Academy

-The Academy is run twice a year, in the spring and the fall, at the Hingham Police Department.
+The Academy is run in the spring at the Hingham Police Department.
 The program is held on Wednesdays from 6pm - 9pm.
 Due to the high demand for this program, the time and effort put into class preparation, and the fact that Officers volunteer their time to teach, we require a commitment to all of the ten sessions for acceptance into the program.

 Sgt.
 Ryan O’Shea and Sgt.
 Matthew Lucas run the Academy at the Hingham Police Department.